-For the nine months ended September 30, 2013 and for the year ended December 31, 2012, the Company incurred net losses of \$5,370,492 and \$5,877,718, respectively, and the cumulative net loss from the Company's inception through September 30, 2013 was \$71,036,820.
-Net cash used in operations was \$6,263,800 for the nine months ended September 30, 2013 and \$7,433,816 for the year ended December 31, 2012.
-Since inception, the Company has financed its activities principally from the sale of equity securities, the issuance of convertible notes and license arrangements.
+The cumulative net loss from the Company's inception through June 30, 2014 was \$71,715,300.
+Net cash used in operations was \$3,081,101 for the six months ended June 30, 2014 and \$7,777,931 for the year ended December 31, 2013.
+Since inception, the Company has financed its activities principally from the sale of equity securities, the issuance of notes payable and license arrangements.

-The Company's primary financing activities during the nine months ended September 30, 2013 and the year ended December 31, 2012 were:
+The Company's primary financing activities during the six months ended June 30, 2014 and the year ended December 31, 2013 were:

-- the January 2013 equity private placement (see Note 5), which resulted in net proceeds of \$9,829,014; - the July 2012 equity private placement (the "July 2012 Financing Transaction"), which resulted in net proceeds of \$5,516,495; and - the unit offering the Company completed in February 2012, which resulted in net proceeds of \$4,946,560, \$3,424,950 of which were received in 2012 and \$1,521,610 of which were received in 2011.
+- a March 2014 private offering (see Note 5), which resulted in net proceeds of \$3,503,314; and - a January 2013 equity private placement, which resulted in net proceeds of \$9,829,014.

+In addition, in March 2014, the Company completed a transaction with Boston Scientific Corporation and certain of its affiliates (collectively "Boston Scientific") that resulted in the cancellation of \$4,338,601 in related party convertible notes payable held by Boston Scientific which were scheduled to mature in 2014 (see Note 4).
+While the Company expects to continue to use cash in operations, the Company believes its cash and cash equivalents at June 30, 2014 of \$4,076,079, combined with cash expected to be generated from product sales, will be sufficient to meet its anticipated cash requirements through at least December 31, 2014.

+During the remainder of 2014, the Company expects to increase revenues from sales of ClearPoint system products as a result of the additions the Company made in 2013 to its sales and clinical support team.
+If necessary, certain planned expenditures, including expenditures related to research and development projects, sponsored research, public and investor relations efforts, planned hires and patent filings, could be deferred or forgone if the Company believes it is necessary to do so in order to fund operations.
+In addition, if necessary, the Company could implement restrictions on non-essential travel, put in place a salary deferral program for certain employees, reduce utilization of outside professional service providers and implement a reduction in the Company's workforce.

-While the Company expects to continue to use cash in operations, the Company believes its existing cash and cash equivalents at September 30, 2013 of \$5,031,199, combined with cash generated from product and service revenues, will be sufficient to meet the Company's anticipated cash requirements through at least March 2014.
-During the remainder of 2013, the Company plans to increase its spending on sales and marketing activities as it continues the commercial rollout of its ClearPoint system, from which the Company expects to increase ClearPoint system product revenues.
-Certain planned expenditures are discretionary and could be deferred if the Company is required to do so to fund critical operations.
-The sale of additional equity or convertible debt securities will likely result in dilution to the Company's current stockholders.
-To the extent the Company's available cash and cash equivalents are insufficient to satisfy its long-term operating requirements, the Company will need to seek additional sources of funds, from the sale of additional equity, debt or other securities or through a credit facility, or to modify its current business plan.
+To the extent the Company's available cash and cash equivalents are insufficient to satisfy its long-term operating requirements, the Company will need to seek additional sources of funds from the sale of equity or debt securities or through a credit facility, or the Company will need to modify its current business plan.
 There can be no assurances that the Company will be able to obtain additional financing on commercially reasonable terms, if at all.
+The sale of additional equity or convertible debt securities would likely result in dilution to the Company's current stockholders.